Versioning#

 To be sure we can follow this scheme and maintain some agility in development, we use some tooling and development practices.
 When a minor release is made, a release branch should be cut and pushed to the main repo (e.g. 1.7.x for the 1.7 release series).

 For PRs which fix an bug in the most recent minor release, the changes will need to added to both the development and release branches.
-To accomplish this, PRs which fix bugs must be labelled as such.
-After approval, a developer will notify the meeseeks bot to open a backport PR onto the release branch via a comment saying:
+To accomplish this, PRs which fix bugs are assigned a patch version milestone such as 1.7.4.
+Once the PR is approved and merged, the bot will attempt to make a backport and open a PR.
+This will sometimes require manual intervention due to merge conflicts or test failures.

 @Meeseeksdev backport <branch>